 With dangers all around, parents don’t allow their children to stay out of the house and explore their surroundings like they used to years ago.
 That sense of adventure stays inside them, lying dormant.

 In every Hero’s journey, there is a moment when they get the Call to Adventure.
 For future campers, they may hear about camp from an enthusiastic friend or from their parent who has sent away for a brochure.
 Some kids may have found information online.

 No matter how they found out about camp, they have been Called to this new Adventure that awaits them and all the exciting opportunities it brings.

 Stage 3 – Refusal of the Call

 Here is where I change the pattern of the Hero’s Journey a bit.
-In the classic version the Hero meets a Mentor that guides him or her to heed the Call to Adventure.
+In the classic version, the Hero meets a Mentor that guides him or her to heed the Call to Adventure.
 So step 4 would be Meeting with the Mentor.
-Step 5 is Crossing the Threshhold where our Hero commits to the Adventure.
-In my structure those two steps are reversed as the Mentor in this typical scenario is the camp counselor that helps our Heroes and Heroines through the tests of the Journey.
+Step 5 is Crossing the Threshold where our Hero commits to the Adventure.
+In my structure, those two steps are reversed, as the Mentor in this typical scenario is the camp counselor that helps our Heroes and Heroines through the trials of the Journey.

 Now back to our story…